Smithsonian/dpo-packrat/docs/content/_index.md

 date: 2022-03-31
 ---

-### 3D Data Repository and Workflow Management for captures, models, and scenes
+### 3D Data Repository and Workflow Management for Data Captures, Models, and Scenes

 [Packrat](https://github.com/Smithsonian/dpo-packrat) is the Smithsonian's system of record for 3D data.
 It provides:
 - A robust data repository for data files and associated metadata, via an implementation of the [Oxford Common File Layout](https://ocfl.io/)